Herb Gardiner: Early life

 Born in Winnipeg, Manitoba in 1891, Gardiner first played senior hockey in that city in 1908 before moving on to other pursuits.
-He began a career as a banker in 1909, winning the Winnipeg banker's league hockey title.
+He began a career as a banker in 1909, winning the Winnipeg Bank League's hockey title.
+At this point in time Gardiner played as a winger on the forward line.
 He stopped playing entirely for four years as he took on a job as a surveyor for the Canadian Pacific Railway.
 He joined the 2nd Battalion, Canadian Mounted Rifles of the Canadian Expeditionary Force in 1915.
 Gardiner faced several medical issues while serving: he was reported to have jaundice, pleurisy, and respiratory ailments in medical reports.
 He was also wounded in combat, shot in the nose in June 1916, possibly at the Battle of Mont Sorrel.
 Enlisting as a private, he rose to the rank of lieutenant by the time he was sent back to Canada and discharged in March 1918.
-Returning from the war, Gardiner resumed his surveyors job and settled in Calgary, Alberta.
+Returning from the war, Gardiner resumed his surveyor's job and settled in Calgary, Alberta.